taggedzi/smilecms/README.md

 smilecms verify           # crawl generated HTML + validate HTML/JS (--no-html-validation / --no-js-validation to skip; add --report report.txt)
 ```

 The `smilecms build` command incrementally regenerates the site: it reuses cached derivatives, prunes stale artifacts, writes manifests, renders article pages, exports gallery datasets, and stages the static `web/` assets into `site/`.

+- Gallery sidecars are frozen by default: existing image/collection sidecar files are never modified during a normal build; only missing sidecars are generated.
+This lets you hand-edit sidecars safely and keeps builds fast by skipping ML for existing images.
+Delete a sidecar to regenerate it, or pass `--refresh-gallery` to overwrite all gallery sidecars in one run.

 Use `smilecms clean` (or `smilecms build --force`) to remove generated artifacts (`site/`, `media/derived/`, and optionally `.cache/`) before a fresh build.

 Use `smilecms new post|gallery|track <slug> --title "Display Title"` to scaffold content with the recommended metadata and directory layout before you start writing or dropping in media.